Atelopus laetissimus

-Atelopus laetissimus is a species of toad in the family Bufonidae.
+Atelopus laetissimus, the San Lorenzo stubfoot toad, is a species of toad in the family Bufonidae.
 It is endemic to Colombia and only known from the area of its type locality in the northwestern part of the Sierra Nevada de Santa Marta, in the Magdalena Department.

 Description

 Adult males measure 35 to 39 mm and adult females, based on just one specimen, 54 mm in snout–vent length.
 The snout is acuminate (males) or sub-acuminate (female) in dorsal view.
 The tympanum is absent.
 The fingers have traces of basal webbing while the toes are fully (toes I to III) to partially webbed (toes IV and V).
 Skin is smooth on the front part of the head but otherwise bears granules, tubercles, and warts; these are especially prominent in the tympanic area.
 Dorsal coloration is olive green, yellowish olive, or ocher with spots.
 There is a dark brown X-like mark between the eyes and the suprascapular area with spots, and an inverted V-shaped in the back.
 Ventral coloration is olive, cream or rust with light green, pale lilac or brown spots, specks or vermiculations.